UPPMAX/programming_formalisms_intro/doc/startup.md

 - &#9745; Source/version control
   - Git
     - We have a starting point!
+  - GitHub as remote backup
-- &#9745; Collaboration
+- &#9744; Collaboration
   - GitHub
-    - We have a starting point!
 - &#9745; Sharing
   - &#9745; open science
   - &#9744; citation